arkovia/acts/intellectual-property-act-2018.md

-# Arkovia Intellectual Property Act
+# Intellectual Property Act of 2018

 ### Information